knoel99/Certifications/README.md

 # Certifications
-Repository Used to link LinkedIn certificates
+Repository used to host LinkedIn certificates